Kei Cozzolino: Super GT

-In 2016, Cozzolino made his debut in the Super GT series upon being promoted to the prestigious position of a Lamborghini Young Driver.
+In 2016, Cozzolino made his debut in the Super GT series upon being promoted as a Lamborghini Young Driver.
 During that year, he participated in only two rounds, driving the Lamborghini Huracan GT3 as a member of the Direction Racing team.

 Cozzolino's return to the series took place in 2020 when he stepped in to replace Nicki Thiim for the Pacific - D'station Racing team, driving the Aston Martin Vantage GT3 alongside the team's star driver, Tomonobu Fujii.

 In the year 2021, Cozzolino embarked on a new venture, debuting the Ferrari 488 GT3 Evo with the PACIFIC NAC CARGUY Racing Team, forming a partnership with the 2012 Super GT 300 Champion, Naoki Yokomizo.

-Looking ahead to 2024, Cozzolino is set to rejoin the series as part of the PONOS Racing team, piloting the Ferrari 296 GT3.
-He will be teaming up with Ferrari Factory Driver, Lilou Wadoux, in this exciting new chapter of his Super GT career.
+Looking ahead to 2024, Cozzolino rejoined the series as part of the PONOS Racing team, piloting the Ferrari 296 GT3.
+He would team up with Ferrari Factory Driver, Lilou Wadoux.

+Following the announcement of Kawabata Shintaro's return to Super GT on June 5, 2026, Kei Cozzolino's profile was removed from the PONOS Racing website.
+It was later confirmed that he had departed the team.

+Later, according to team owner and driver Tsujiko Yorikatsu, the team decided to strengthen its lineup midway through the season in order to improve its competitiveness.
+The team believed that, in order to make a leap to the front of the field, it needed "new stimulation" and a "different technical approach."

+As a result, the team decided to replace its driver lineup, believing that Kawabata Shintaro would be able to extract more performance from the car and enhance the team's overall competitiveness.

+Following PONOS Racing's announcement of a driver lineup change, Kei Cozzolino officially confirmed through his personal website that he would be leaving the team.

+He expressed his gratitude to the team for providing him with opportunities to compete in various championships, including Super GT, the Asian Le Mans Series, the 24 Hours of Le Mans, and the SRO Japan Cup.
+Cozzolino also wished PONOS Racing success as it continues the season under its new structure.

+Furthermore, he stated his intention to continue his career as a racing driver both in Japan and internationally while contributing to the development of motorsport.